Is Flemo Farm a new Community Garden?

 The Flemo Farm site is ½ acre.
 Half of the farm is cared for by staff who will grow and harvest food with the help of residents through a volunteer program.
-The other half of the farm will be dedicated to plots for 5 growers from the local community who will run small farm businesses through the Community Farmer program.
-There will also be events, workshops and tours for both kids and adults.
+The other half of the farm is dedicated to plots for 5 growers from the local community who will run small farm businesses through the Community Farmer program.
+There are also be events, workshops and tours for both kids and adults.

 What is being grown?

-Over 50 different vegetables and herbs will be grown.
+Over 50 different vegetables and herbs are being grown.
 Everything from arugula to zucchini, tomatoes & peppers eggplant & lettuce, and many many more.
-The 5 Community Farmers will be allowed to grow whatever they wish.

 Who is running the Farm?